jonathantopf/Mayaseed/pages/getting_started/index.md

 To export a scene you first need to create a render settings node, to do this choose `mayaseed > Add Render Settings Node`, then chose `Mayaseed > Export > your rendersettings node`.

 Your exports will be sent to a directory named *Mayaseed* in your Maya project.
-Of course there many customizations available in the `ms_rendersettings_node`.
+Of course there many customisation's available in the `ms_rendersettings_node`.

 Materials
 ---------

-Mayaseed will do a buest guess translation of Maya Phong/Blinn/Lambert/SurfaceShader materials so you should be able to export out of the box.
-You can also customise the buest guess translation with Export Modifiers or use native mayaseed shading nodes via ms\_materials.
+Mayaseed will do a Best guess translation of Maya Phong/Blinn/Lambert/SurfaceShader materials so you should be able to export out of the box.
+You can also customise the Best guess translation with Export Modifiers or use native mayaseed shading nodes via ms\_materials.